 Purpose: Access information provided during registration or updates to enable automated security systems to automatically create reputation score for domain names.

 Definition: Calculate a reputation score for a domain name that represents a scalar value or set of values for the relative risk for engaging in different communications for a domain.
 Publish these scores for subscribers who will make decisions on operations like e-mail delivery, network connections, web browsing requests, and other data exchanges.
 This includes the use of fixed algorithms on subscriber networks as well as updating scoring metrics by the reputation provider.
-Scoring processes usually take into account abuse reports and white lists to better classify domains or domain elements like nameservers or registrar.
+Scoring processes usually take into account abuse reports and safelists to better classify domains or domain elements like nameservers or registrar.

 Tasks: